Game Menu Interface Design

 Controls

-Players can adjust sound levels for:
+Players can select their preferred listening mode and adjust sound levels for:

 • Music